Karl-Horning/key-codes-keyboard-event-handler/README.md

 ## Contact

-For any inquiries or support related to this project, please contact Karl Horning.
+For any inquiries or support related to this project, please contact Karl Horning using any of the links in the 'Author' section.

 ## Author